dimaMachina/graphql-eslint/website/src/pages/rules/no-undefined-variables.md

 ---
 description:
-  "A GraphQL operation is only valid if all variables encountered, both directly and via fragment spreads, are defined by that operation.\n> This rule is a wrapper around a `graphql-js` validation function."
+  'A GraphQL operation is only valid if all variables encountered, both directly and via fragment spreads, are defined by that operation.'
 ---

 # `no-undefined-variables`